Estadio Nacional Julio Martínez Prádanos: 2014 South American Games renovation

-On September 12, 2010, during the Chilean bicentennial festivities, President Sebastián Piñera announced that the capacity of the stadium will be increased so as to reach 70,000 seats for the 2014 South American Games that will take place in Santiago.
-The works are expected to begin in 2012.
+On September 12, 2010, during the Chilean bicentennial festivities, President Sebastián Piñera announced that the capacity of the stadium will be increased so as to reach 70,000 seats for the 2014 South American Games that took place in Santiago.
+The works started in 2012.

 On June 3, 2011, further renovation plans were announced by the government.
 The complete area surrounding the stadium will be turned into a park to be called "Citizenry Park" (Parque de la Ciudadanía).
 Over 70% of the new 64-hectare park will consist of green areas, and the rest will include new infrastructure such as a lagoon or restaurants.
-The new park is expected to be ready for the 2014 games.
-New sporting venues will be built for the 2014 games, such as two modern gymnasiums, a new heated pool for synchronized swimming, a renovated velodrome and an expanded CAR, which will also serve as residence of the future Ministry of Sports.
+The park was expected to be ready for the 2014 games.
+New sporting venues were built for the 2014 games, such as two modern gymnasiums, a new heated pool for synchronized swimming, a renovated velodrome and an expanded CAR, which will also serve as residence of the future Ministry of Sports.
 The only venues that will remain are the stadium, the main tennis court, the velodrome, the CAR, the athletics track, the skating track, the hockey field and the caracolas.

+2023 renovation and Sports Park

+The Estadio Nacional Sports Park was conceived under the improvements of the venue in preparations for the 2023 Pan American Games, and included the building of infraestructure for high impact sports and recreative activities, opened in 2023.